-(C) comply with §97.217(a)(2) of this chapter (relating to Agency Closure Procedures and Voluntary Suspension of Operations).
+(C) comply with §558.217(a)(2) of this subchapter (relating to Agency Closure Procedures and Voluntary Suspension of Operations).

 §558.292.
 Agency and Client Agreement and Disclosure.

 (a) The agency must provide the client or the client's family with a written agreement for services.
 The agency must comply with the terms of the agreement.
 The agreement must include at a minimum the following: